 thrifting

-Thrifting is basically the not-so-subtle art of saving money.
+Saving money is tough, there’s no denying it.
 I’m notoriously conscious about my finances, given that I’m self-employed and there are no guarantees when it comes to my income.
-It’s become a real mission in recent years to keep an eye on the pennies.
-However, I’ve learned a lot about living frugally, and with the cost of living skyrocketing in the UK, I’ll be using more thrifting hacks than ever before.
+It’s become a real mission in recent years to keep an eye on the pennies, especially with the cost of living skyrocketing in the UK.

 Saving money, generating some side income and thrifting tips are always going to be relevant.
-So, if you’ve got any additional thrifting tips to share, feel free to get in touch and I’ll share them here too.
+If you’ve got any additional money saving tips to share, feel free to leave them in the comments below.

-In this post, I’m going to dip my toe into the thrifting water with some more general tips.
+This post will look at more general money saving tips for people living in the UK.
 After that, I’ll focus on specific money-saving areas such as shopping, clothes and bills in the coming few posts.
-For me, thrifting isn’t about being mean or tight-fisted.
+For me, saving and being thrifty isn’t about being mean or tight-fisted.
 It’s about preservation and being more sensible with our spending.
-I know I was wasting a lot of money on things I didn’t need before, so becoming more thrift-focused can only be a good thing.
+I know I was wasting a lot of money on things I didn’t need before, so becoming more conscious of my spending can only be a good thing.

 an image of a white piggy bank

 Your first action should be to evaluate your current financial status.
 Try to ask yourself some questions about how much you’re currently spending, and on what.
-Grab yourself a pen and paper and do yourself a monthly inventory.
+Grab a pen and paper and write out a monthly inventory.

 If you’ve ever had to go through the tedious process of doing a mortgage application, you can replicate something similar to that.
 You don’t need to go into the nuts and bolts down to the last pack of sweets you bought, but if it helps you gauge your overall monthly spending, try and round out your weekly purchases.